Empowering Visionary Changemakers with Seed Funding for Global Transformation.

 Colorado, USA

-Profiles in compassion: The Story of Lava Mae
+Profiles in Compassion: The Story of Black Girls Dive

-Find out how a small donation of $1000 helped launch a successful national model for homeless services.
+Find out how a small grant helped launch a an eco-step, ocean-science-based STEM program that supports girls as young as nine, following them through when they go to college.
 The Pollination Project makes small startup grants every single day of the year- all over the world.

 A look behind the scenes